material-motion/material-motion/concepts/runtimes.md

 ### The Runtime

+A Runtime can be initialized with zero arguments.

+    class Runtime {
+      function init()
+    }

-A Runtime may be provided with multiple Directors at any time in the Runtime's existence.
+A Runtime may be provided with a new Director at any time in the Runtime's existence.

 Each Director may register an initial set of Intentions in a setup method.